DworkinLab/episodicSequenceData/bio720_final_project.md

 ```

 __________________
-#*Will rerun final bam (with picard sort etc. for mpileip etc.) and all below (Step 13 and onward; Fst and CMH etc.) will be run with sync file = /home/paul/episodicData/mappedSequence/episodicData_Sanger.sync*
+#*Will rerun final bam (with picard sort etc. for mpileip etc.) and all below (Step 13 and onward; Fst and CMH etc.) will be run with sync files = /home/paul/episodicData/mappedSequence/episodicData_Sanger.sync*

 ```
 #! /bin/bash